piedraj/instructions/MKSHAPESRDF.md

     ./install.sh

-As a next step you need to set `eosTmpWorkDir` as `/eos/home-p/piedra/work/LatinosPostProcessing` in `Sites_cfg.py`.
+As the next step you need to set `eosTmpWorkDir` as `/eos/home-p/piedra/work/LatinosPostProcessing` in `Sites_cfg.py`.
 Write your home path instead of `/home-p/piedra`.

     emacs -nw mkShapesRDF/processor/framework/Sites_cfg.py